-This statement incorporates by reference the disclosures set out in the Company's Corporate Governance Report found on pages 41 to 59 of the Company's Annual Report for the financial year ended 31 December 2019.
+The Company applied the principles and provisions of the UK Code for the financial year ended 31 December 2020.
+This statement incorporates by reference the disclosures set out in the Corporate Governance Report of the Company on pages 49 to 68 of the 2020 Annual Report of the Company.
 This can be accessed here.

-The Company's explanations for departures from certain provisions of the Code for the year ended 31 December 2019 are set out below:
+The Company's explanation for departure from certain provisions of the UK Code for the year ended 31 December 2020 are set out below:

 Division of responsibilities

-The Code states that at least half the board, excluding the chair, should comprise non-executive directors determined by the board to be independent.
-The nomination committee considered the structure, size, diversity profile and skill set matrix of the current Board and confirmed that each director continued to possess the character, experience, integrity and the levels of skills, care and diligence required as a director of the Company in respect of all decisions taken at both Board and, where applicable, committee level to ensure the long term sustainable success of the Company.
-The nomination committee further confirmed that the overall composition of the board is appropriately diverse and optimal for the Company at the present time.
+Although the composition of the Board did not follow the recommendation under the UK Code which states that at least half the Board, excluding the Chairman, should comprise Non-executive Directors determined by the Board to be independent, the Nomination Committee has considered the structure, size, diversity profile and skill set matrix of the current Board and confirmed it considers that each Director will continue to possess the character, experience, integrity and the levels of skills, care and diligence required as a Director of the Company in respect of all decisions taken at both Board and, where applicable, Committee level to ensure the long term sustainable success of the Company.

 Composition, succession and evaluation

-Mr To has served as the chair of the Board for more than nine years.
-Notwithstanding the length of his service, Mr To continues to demonstrate his commitment as chair, providing direction on Company strategy, assisting generally on business operations.
-With his in-depth knowledge, business experience in China and extensive network of relationships, the board believes that it is in the best interests of the Company that Mr To acts as the chair.
+Mr To has served as the Chairman of the Company for more than nine years.
+Notwithstanding the length of his service, Mr To continues to demonstrate his commitment as Chairman, providing direction on Company strategy, assisting generally on business operations.
+With his in-depth knowledge, business experience in China and extensive network of relationships in the commercial and political arena, the Board took the view that it is in the best interests of the Company that Mr To continues to act as the Chairman.

-The remuneration committee comprises three members and is chaired by Mr Paul Carter, an independent non-executive director, with the chair Mr To and independent non-executive director Mr Graeme Jack, as members.
-The Code stipulates that the remuneration committee should comprise at least three independent non-executive directors.
-Given Mr To’s knowledge on the remuneration and specialized market conditions of the Company’s business, the board believes that it is in the best interests of the Company that Mr To acts as a member of the remuneration committee.
+The Remuneration Committee comprises three members and is chaired by Mr Paul Carter, an Independent Non-executive Director, with the chair Mr To and Independent Non-executive Director Mr Graeme Jack, as members.
+The composition is not in compliance with the UK Code which stipulates that the Remuneration Committee should comprise at least three Independent Non-executive Directors.
+Given Mr To’s knowledge on the remuneration and specialized market conditions of the Company’s business, the Board took the view that it was in the best interests of the Company that Mr To acts as a member of the Remuneration Committee.

-Since the 2019 annual general meeting, the remuneration committee has reviewed the Company’s approach to remuneration and reporting on executive remuneration in detail, with particular reference to the Code and associated guidance.
-Aimed at attracting and retaining top talent, the remuneration committee concluded benchmarking research on peer group U.S. and China biotech companies.
-In late 2019, the remuneration committee comprehensively reviewed the Group's compensation and share-based incentives policies, performed benchmarking research on peer group U.S. and China biotech companies and established a new attractive policy to ensure the Group is able to recruit and retain top talent.
+In 2020, the Remuneration Committee reviewed the approach to remuneration and reported on executive remuneration in detail, with particular reference to the UK Code and associated guidance.
+Aimed at attracting and retaining top talent, the Remuneration Committee appointed an independent advisor, Aon Hewitt Consulting (Shanghai) Co., Ltd. (“Aon”) to conduct a compensation benchmarking research on peer group U.S. and China biotech companies.
+Aon has no other connection with the Company or individual Directors.
+The Remuneration Committee comprehensively reviewed the Group’s compensation and share-based incentives policies, performed benchmarking research on peer group U.S. and China biotech companies and established an attractive policy to ensure the Group is able to recruit and retain top talent.
 Vesting of share-based awards under the policy is in line with that peer group.
-The committee takes seriously its responsibility to ensure that the executive remuneration practices of the Group drive strong performance, are aligned with the strategy and sustainability of the Group and are appropriate in the context of the external regulatory environment and the expectations of the Company’s stakeholders.
+The Committee takes seriously its responsibility to ensure that the executive remuneration practices of the Group drive strong performance, are aligned with the strategy and sustainability of the Group and are appropriate in the context of the external regulatory environment and the expectations of our stakeholders.

-Further detail on the work of the Company’s remuneration committee and the Company’s remuneration policy for the executive directors and senior executives can be found in the Company's Corporate Governance Report found on pages 41 to 59 of the Company's Annual Report for the financial year ended 31 December 2019.
+Further detail on the work of the Company’s Remuneration Committee and the Company’s remuneration policy for the Executive Directors and senior executives can be found in the Company's Corporate Governance Report of the Company found on pages 49 to 68 of the 2020 Annual Report of the Company.